 So, what is the best way to use CBD oil?
 CBD comes in a variety of forms, such as oil, tincture, oil for vaping, sublingual spray, edibles, and topical creams, so you can choose the method that is most suitable for your use.
 The main idea behind all the methods of using CBD is to make sure that this cannabinoid ends up in your system in an easy manner, producing the results you want.
 But when it comes to choosing the right method, it depends very much on the optimal dose in your case, the results you wish to achieve, and how long you want its effects to last.
 So, there isn’t a general rule when it comes to using CBD products.

-Most people that use CBD prefer the varieties that are not for smoking, contrary to what people may believe, although vaping is great for alleviating symptoms in a matter of minutes, with effects lasting for up to a few hours.
+Most people that use CBD prefer the varieties that are not for smoking, contrary to what people may believe, although vaping is ideal for convenient use and for fast action in just a few minutes.
+The effect lasts for several hours.

-CBD administered orally can produce effects that last longer, a couple of hours in a row, but it takes longer for them to kick in, which is somewhere between 10 minutes or an hour and a half from the time of administration of the product.
+CBD administered orally can produce effects that last longer, a couple of hours in a row, but it takes longer for CBD to take effect, which is somewhere between 10 minutes or an hour and a half from the time of administration of the product.
 So, again, it is a matter of personal preference and desired effect.

 How to use CBD Oil